 Alternative Testing

 Accessibility Services appreciates your collaboration with alternative testing.
 Alternative testing arrangements are provided through Accessibility Services for eligible students with documented disabilities.
-The specific accommodation is dependent on the functional limitation of the disability and may include: distraction free environment, extended time, reader, scribe, computer use.
-The Alternative Testing procedure and the role of the faculty with provision of this accommodation is described here:
+The specific accommodation is dependent on the functional limitation of the disability and may include: a distraction free environment, extended time, a reader, scribe, or computer use.
+The Alternative Testing procedure and the role of the faculty with provision of this accommodation are described here:

 Initial Process